iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 For our 1st local PyCon we did have big name companies that sponsored us, like Amazon Web Services (AWS) and [Braintree](https://www.braintreepayments.com/) a subsidiary of PayPal.
-But the young and still inexperienced Python crowd in Malaysia might not be a compelling reason for them to continue sponsoring.
+But the young and still inexperienced Python crowd in Malaysia might not be a compelling reason yet for them to continue sponsoring.

-# PyCon APAC in Kuala Lumpur
+## PyCon APAC in Kuala Lumpur

 For 2017, after making a proposal to the APAC community, we have been selected to hold the responsibility of having PyCon APAC 2017 in Kuala Lumpur,